Beef Tenderloin with Mushroom Pan Sauce

 - Preheat the oven to 400F.

 - Season the beef all over with salt and pepper.
-As a guideline, I use 1 teaspoon of salt total.
+As a guideline, I use about 2 teaspoons of salt total.

-- Heat a large skillet over medium high heat and add the grapeseed oil.
+- Heat a large skillet over medium high heat and add the fat.
 Sear the beef on all sides, until deeply brown.
-This takes me about five minutes on a gas stove, but it may take you up to ten minutes.
-You’re going for more of a color than a time here, as you want to make sure it’s well-browned.
+This should take about 5 minutes.

 - Remove the beef to a sheet pan, then roast in the oven for 20-25* minutes, for a rare roast, until the meat measures 120F with an instant read thermometer (the temperature will rise about 5 degrees as it rests).